Abhrodip/pdea_subjective/README.md

  Validate whether the range value shows 95
  Quit the driver after the test is complete

-3:-
+TEST SCENARIO 3:-
 Set up the Selenium WebDriver
  1. Open the Selenium Playground page
  Wait for the page to load
  2. Click "Input Form Submit"